How to Build an Employee-Centric Listening Program

 Many organisations complete one-off surveys and call it a day.
 This is a mistake.
 Humans go through waves of emotion, and one-off surveys only provide a snapshot of how your people are feeling, thinking and behaving.

-Second, constantly monitoring your organisation’s sentiment means you can address concerns before they balloon into something much harder to fix.
-Organisations can focus on the most critical areas and put together timely and relevant action plans.
+Monitoring your organisation’s sentiment on an ongoing basis means you can address concerns before they balloon into something much harder to fix.
+Organisations can create a culture of listening and focus on the most critical areas and put together timely and relevant action plans.